marceloicampos/app-docker-nodejs-mongo/README.md

 Step 4: go to /app folder and start node server on app folder with

-    npm install
+`npm install`
+and use the following command
+`node server.js`
-    node server.js (or inside the main folder use npm --prefix ./app start)
+or after npm install go to the main folder and use `npm --prefix ./app start`

 Step 5: access the nodejs application from browser